wp-plugins/contact-bank/readme.txt

 * Front End Layout Settings(**Premium Versions**)

 > #### **Upgrade to Contact Bank Premium Versions**
-> Take your media to the next level with [Gallery Bank Premium Versions](http://tech-banker.com/gallery-bank/), which gives you 200+ features such as:
+> Take your media to the next level with Contact Bank Premium Versions](http://tech-banker.com/contact-bank/), which gives you 200+ features such as:

 > * Unlimited Forms Creation
 > * Display Form Entries